 James K. Hill & Sons Pickle Works Building

-UPDATE: On the evening of Friday, November 9, the historic Pickle Works Building caught fire.
-Both the cause and the full extent of the damage are currently unknown.
+On the evening of Friday, November 9, the historic Pickle Works Building caught fire.
+The building was ultimately declared a total loss and demolished.
 More about the fire reported by Curbed LA.

 A new plan threatens what remains of the historic James K. Hill & Sons Pickle Works Building (also known as Citizens Warehouse) in the Arts District.
 Metro’s Division 20 project calls for an expansion of the existing railyard along the river and immediately north of the building.
 The Conservancy submitted comments on the project’s Draft Environmental Impact Report (EIR) in April 2018 and subsequently met with representatives from Metro and their project team to discuss the Division 20 project in further detail.